Twitter admits overstating user numbers for years

 "These third-party applications used Digits, a software development kit of our now-divested Fabric platform, that allowed third-party applications to send authentication messages via SMS through our systems, which did not relate to activity on the Twitter platform," the company explained in its earnings report.

-As a result, Twitter revised its previously reported numbers down by 1 - 2 million users for each of the last three quarters.
-The error is said to date back all the way to the fourth quarter of 2014.
+As a result, Twitter revised its previously reported numbers down by 1 to 2 million users for each of the last three quarters.
+The error is said to date back to the fourth quarter of 2014.

 Related: Twitter isn't giving Trump longer tweets, yet

-However, the snafu was overshadowed by what proved to be a strong quarter for the social network.
+However, the snafu was overshadowed by renewed user growth and the possibility of a coming milestone: profitability.

+Twitter said it may be profitable in the upcoming fourth quarter, for the first time in its four years as a publicly traded company.

+Under CEO Jack Dorsey's leadership, the company has gone through rounds of layoffs and killed products like Vine to cut costs.

+Twitter's sales continued to decline in the quarter, falling 4% from the same period a year earlier.
+But the expectation is advertisers may boost spending if Twitter is able to kickstart user growth.

-Twitter added four million users in the third quarter, after having failed to add any users in the second quarter.
+Twitter added 4 million users in the third quarter, after having failed to add any users in the second quarter.
 Twitter now has 330 million users globally.

-The gains came mostly from its international markets, but Twitter (TWTR, Tech30) did manage to grow its U.S. user base by one million as well.
-In the previous quarter, Twitter's U.S. audience actually shrunk slightly.
+The gains came mostly from its international markets, but Twitter (TWTR, Tech30) did manage to grow its U.S. user base by 1 million as well.
+In the previous quarter, Twitter's U.S. audience actually shrank slightly.

-Twitter also said it may be profitable in the upcoming fourth quarter, for the first time in its four years as a publicly traded company.
+Twitter chalked up the growth to marketing and product improvements.
+This year, Twitter has introduced new discovery tools and tested an expanded character limit to make its product more intuitive and compelling.

+Twitter has also been working to better curb abuse and harassment, though with mixed results.
+Just this month, women around the world threatened to boycott Twitter after it temporarily suspended the account of actor Rose McGowan.

-The stock spiked 9% in pre-market trading Thursday following its earnings report.
+The stock spiked more than 10% in pre-market trading Thursday following the earnings report.